IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-03-04-passion-for-web-development.md

   </blockquote>
 </div>

 The hardest part to learn new topics is to foce myself to search new topics every day, to read most of the interesting articles I find on Twitter, RSS and Newsletters.
 Every day like many people on the Internet once I'm ready I open my email (only twice a day) and read the Newsletters that have come to my Inbox and look for new tutorials, web design topics and front-end development articles, then I check my <a href="http://feedly.com/" target="_blank">RSS App</a> until I start working or doing whatever I have to do this morning.
-If the day is a working day I commonly check my <a href="https://twitter.com/IgnaciodeNuevo/lists/web-development" target="_blank">Twitter's</a> timeline to search for new articles, read a front-end book or listen a podcasts on my way to work.
+If the day is a working day I commonly check my <a href="{{ site.twitter }}/lists/web-development" target="_blank">Twitter's</a> timeline to search for new articles, read a front-end book or listen a podcasts on my way to work.

 Saving all the things that I find on Twitter, RSS, Newsletters (Web links) I use the <a href="https://getpocket.com" target="_blank">Pocket</a> App to keep this and read them later.